Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 A CAT with a single-mint TAIL will be useful for anyone who wants to create a token with a guaranteed fixed supply.

-You can find the TAIL we'll use for this example [here](https://github.com/Chia-Network/chia-blockchain/blob/protocol_and_cats_rebased/chia/wallet/puzzles/genesis-by-coin-id-with-0.clvm "Single-mint TAIL").
+You can find the TAIL we'll use for this example [here](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/genesis-by-coin-id-with-0.clvm "Single-mint TAIL").

 1. Find a coin to mint, and create and push a new spendbundle:

     a.
-Change to the "CAT-admin-tool-main" folder if you're not already there.
+Change to the "CAT-admin-tool" folder if you're not already there.

     b.
 Figure out how many XCH mojos you want to use to issue your CAT.
 By default each CAT token will contain 1000 mojos, so you should multiply the number of tokens you want to mint by 1000.
 For example, if you want to mint 1 million tokens, you'll need 1 billion XCH mojos (1/1000 of an XCH).

     c.
-Take note of your Receive Address in the standalone GUI.
+Take note of your Receive Address in the Chia GUI.
 You'll need it for the next step.

     d.
 Run `cats --tail ./reference_tails/genesis_by_coin_id.clsp.hex --send-to <your receive address> --amount <XCH mojos> --as-bytes --select-coin`